turingschool/backend-curriculum-site/module1/lessons/object_relational_mapping.markdown

 ## Where You're Likely to See ORM

 Rails applications use an ORM framework called ActiveRecord to manage this mapping process.
 Once your applications incorporate the use of formal databases, frameworks like Active Record allow you to dictate the loading of data into your system using Ruby (in this case) objects.
+We refer to ActiveRecord as an Object Relational Mapper, and the details of how you get your Ruby class to map to the database and what's in that Ruby class will depend on what ORM you're using.

 A Ruby Object like Item would align with a corresponding database table.
 In Rails, we will call these classes "models."